ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-metadata.md

 ## Prerequisites

 -   A basic understanding of [Factory Metadata](../uniq-variants/factory-metadata.md), [Default Uniq Metadata](../uniq-variants/uniq-default-metadata.md) and [Uniq Metadata](../uniq-variants/uniq-metadata.md).
--   You will need to access, and make a copy of the [Metadata Template Google Sheet](https://docs.google.com/spreadsheets/d/1Gi0iuJis-riKkyhYgMRYVnhGD6PbjvBv8U7lhRwdhNk/edit?usp=sharing) in your own Google account.
+-   You will need a Google account to make a copy of the [Metadata Template Google Sheet](https://docs.google.com/spreadsheets/d/1Gi0iuJis-riKkyhYgMRYVnhGD6PbjvBv8U7lhRwdhNk/edit?usp=sharing).
 -   A Windows, Linux or MacOS machine to run the metadata tool on.

 ## Goal

-The goal of this tutorial is to help you create JSON metadata files for your first Uniq Factory.
+The goal of this guide is to help you create JSON metadata files for your first Uniq Factory.

 ## What is Metadata Tool?